JohannCarfantan/Random-MTG-Card/README.md

 # TO DO LIST

-Only deploy on Netlify if the site code has changed

 Create a Firebase function that does the following:
 - Fetch all sets: https://api.scryfall.com/sets
 - Sort sets by date and keep the last 10 ones